Manakeesh Recipe with Za’atar – A Middle Eastern Favorite

 3.

-First Rise: Place the dough in a greased bowl, coating it with olive oil.
-Cover it with a cloth or oiled plastic wrap and set it aside in a warm location for approximately an hour and a half.
-During this time, the dough will double in size.
+Transfer the dough to a greased bowl and lightly coat the top with olive oil.
+Cover with a cloth or oiled plastic wrap and set in a warm spot for about 1½ hours, or until the dough has doubled in size.

 Mark as complete